Rauda Morcos: Career

 The International Gay and Lesbian Human Rights Commission (now OutRight Action International) presented its Felipa de Souza Award to Morcos in 2006, recognising her work with Aswat.
 She was the first Arab person to receive the award.
 Aswat held its first conference in Haifa in 2007, with 350 attendees.

 Taking a post-colonial stance, Morcos has argued that human rights aid organisations from the United States and Western Europe can be patronising to Arab communities.
 She has also spoken of links between Israeli repression of Palestinians and gay people, criticising the Israeli LGBT rights movement for not focusing more upon it.
 She commented that "I think the Palestinian identity and the Queer identity converge in being both marginalized and they are both about resisting oppression".

 Morcos also said "I know that the Israeli law is among the most developed in the world, but this doesn’t mean that it is applied in reality."
 She added: "I know it’s not easy to be gay in the West Bank, but it’s not easy being gay in ... the U.S.A.
 And it’s not easy to be gay in Israel (except in Tel Aviv)."

 Morcos has worked as a regional advisor for organisations including the Astraea Lesbian Foundation for Justice, the Coalition of Women for Peace, the Global Fund for Women, Human Rights Watch and Mama Cash.
 As of 2012, she was working freelance for Hivos, a Dutch development aid organisation, and pursuing a law degree at the Carmel Academic Center in Haifa.

 Activism

 Morcos said in 2008 that gay Palestinians are sometimes blackmailed by Israeli intelligence into outing them if they do not collaborate.

-In August 2020, Morcos spoke about a positive change in the Palestinian community's treatment of LBGTQ members after the funeral of Ayman Safieh, who was a leading member of the Palestinian queer community.
+In August 2020, Morcos spoke about a positive change in the Palestinian community's treatment of LGBTQ members after the funeral of Ayman Safieh, who was a leading member of the Palestinian queer community.